Skip to content

 This post contains affiliate links, including Amazon affiliate links.
 If you purchase through these links, I may earn a commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support!

-For the past two summers, my boyfriend Andy and I have chosen countries in Europe to road trip through, taking our time to just enjoy the scenery and have adventures along the way.
+For the past two summers, my husband Andy and I have chosen countries in Europe to road trip through, taking our time to just enjoy the scenery and have adventures along the way.

 Last year we explored the South of France, while this year we chose Italy, beginning in Venice and ending in the Amalfi Coast.